 - Find your Type-A ticket and, below it, click Manage Order

 - Change all of the details to the new attendee.
 It is especially important to update all of this information, especially their email address, so they will receive proper notifications from the conference.
-If you are editing your own attendee information, simply change that and save.

 The conference will have breakfasts and lunches on Friday, Saturday and Sunday, and there may also be snack breaks.
 We provide coffee throughout the day’s programming.
 Dinner, however, is not provided, but there is time allowed each evening to go get dinner.
 The hotel is situated right in the heart of Charlotte, and there are many wonderful restaurants within walking distance.
 There are options ranging from inexpensive to expensive.